Windos/windos.github.io/_posts/2018-03-12-where-are-you.md

 have been, and will be for the next while, polishing off [my session](http://sched.co/Cq9V).

-I’ve arranged a practice run at work for later in the month, which I’m looking forward to and petrified of in equal measure.
+I’ve arranged a practice run at work for later in the month, which I’m both looking forward to and petrified of in equal measure.

 My slide deck has been uploaded to Sched, but the bulk of the content is in the demos.
-This will be online before, but much closer to, the event.
+These will be online before, but much closer to, the event.

 ### What about the videos?